jparraporcar/crypto-dashboard-frontend/README.md

 4. **Deploy:** Finally, it deploys the application on AWS using Serverless Framework.
 It installs the `serverless-finch` plugin and deploys the frontend without asking for confirmation.
 The AWS credentials are provided as secrets.

 ## Run the Project

-Now you can run the project in your local development environment:
+Now you can run the project in your local development environment or alternatively,

 ```
 npm start
 ```

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

 ## Features